Capstone-Projects-2025-Spring/project-3d-printer-security/documentation/docs/requirements/use-case-descriptions.md

   - Insert valid file.
   - Submit pre-print form.
   - Navy member clicks on a red "stop" button.
-  - A pop-up appears asking if the user sure, user have the option of either "Yes" or "No, proceed."
+  - A pop-up appears asking if the user sure they want to stop the process, user have the option of either "Yes" or "No, proceed."

 ## Use Case Six: Warning Selection